Poker Odds for Dummies

-Good odds simply means that the odds you have to call are better than the odds of making your hand.
+Good odds simply means that the pot odds are longer than the odds of making your hand.
 For example, if you have a flush draw and face an all-in bet on the flop, you will have a roughly 36% chance of making your flush and winning.
-36% is a little better than 2:1, so if you have to call a bet of $150 to win $300 or more, you're getting good odds and should call.
+36% is a little better than 2:1, so if you have to call a bet of $150 to win $300 or more, you’re getting good odds and should call.

 What are the odds of flopping a set?

 If you have a pocket pair, you will flop a set roughly one time in nine.

 What are the odds of flopping a flush?

 If you have two suited cards, you will flop a flush roughly one time in 118.
 You’ll flop a flush draw around one in 10 times.